meowpurrpur/RobloxUpdateTracker/README.md

 npm run dev
 ```

+### Note

+Pull requests and issues should be created on git.imtheo.lol, not GitHub.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).